-Imagine that you’re a parent whose daughter comes home from school to say that she’s failed her Maths exam.
-You turn to her and say, “I told you before that you’re a complete failure.
+Imagine, for a moment, that you’re a parent whose child comes home from school to tell you they have failed their exam.
+You turn to them and say, “I told you before that you’re a complete failure.
 I always knew that you were inadequate and worthless”.
 Maybe that sounds a little harsh.
 But our own critical self-talk can sometimes sound just like this.
 We can find ourselves saying things to ourselves that we would never say to someone else – even our worst enemy.

-Interestingly, Psychologists found a cognitive bias that’s called illusory superiority, or the above-average effect, where people consistently rate themselves as higher than average, which cannot always be the case.
-The hidden cost of enhancing our self-esteem is that it sometimes depends on feeling better than others – so we can feel good about ourselves.
-This could be that we consider ourselves better educated, more attractive, more successful, or have a more senior role at work.
-Deriving a sense of self-esteem that’s based on self-evaluation is always transitory and ultimately unsatisfying.
-For instance, we all get older and our appearance changes, or a neighbour may buy a new car that’s better than our own.
+Interestingly, psychologists discovered a cognitive bias called illusory superiority, or the above-average effect, in which people consistently rate themselves as above average, even though this isn’t always true.
+The hidden cost of boosting our self-esteem is that it sometimes relies on feeling better than others to feel good about ourselves.
+This might mean we see ourselves as better educated, more attractive, more successful, or holding a more senior role at work.
+Relying on self-evaluation for self-esteem is always temporary and ultimately unsatisfying.
+For example, we all grow older, our appearance changes, or a neighbour might buy a new car that’s better than ours.

-So, is there a better way of supporting a positive sense of who we are without the negative evaluations of ourselves in comparison to others?
+So, is there a better way to support a positive sense of who we are without the negative self-evaluations we make when comparing ourselves to others?

 Part of the answer is to practise self-compassion.
 All of us know what it is to feel compassion and understanding for others.
-Feeling compassion is not dependent on any characteristics like being attractive, rich, or clever.
-Of course, compassion can be amplified and easier to experience when we see others in extreme situations, like an injured child in a warzone for instance, but this is not about feeling better than they are, so we feel good about ourselves.
+Feeling compassion is not dependent on any characteristics, such as being attractive, rich, or clever.
+Of course, compassion can be amplified and easier to experience when we see others in extreme situations, like an injured child in a war zone, but this is not about feeling better than they are, so we feel good about ourselves.
 Self-compassion is about bringing these feelings and attitudes to yourself.
-It’s about befriending and treating yourself with the same unconditional kindness and care as you would for other people.
+It’s about befriending yourself and treating yourself with the same unconditional kindness and care you would give to others.

-As well as habitual negative thoughts, we can also experience emotional patterns from the past that reduce our self-worth.
+In addition to habitual negative thoughts, we can experience emotional patterns from the past that reduce our self-worth.
 You may find yourself in a situation that resonates with some past vulnerability, maybe from your childhood.
 For instance, this could be the isolating social anxiety that you experienced as a child attending a new school, but this time at a party where there are not many people you know.
-As an adult with awareness and emotional intelligence, you can notice the drop in self-worth and refocus your energy outwards towards others, while at the same time bringing self-compassion and care to the vulnerable child within that is part of your life’s experience.
+As an adult with awareness and emotional intelligence, you can notice a drop in self-worth and refocus your energy outward toward others, while also bringing self-compassion and care to the vulnerable child within who is part of your life.

 Self-compassion is about accepting ourselves just as we are, our weaknesses as well as our strengths.
 After all, we’re only human.
-Sometimes at low points, we think we’re the only ones to experience loss, make mistakes, and feel inadequate, and vulnerable.
-The fact is that these thoughts and feelings are common to the whole shared experience of humanity throughout history and geography.
+Sometimes, at low points, we think we’re the only ones to experience loss, make mistakes, and feel inadequate and vulnerable.
+The fact is that these thoughts and feelings are common to the shared human experience across history and geography.

 Self-compassion is also about being aware and mindful – seeing life as it unfolds; noticing patterns of thought and behaviour that no longer serve us well and bringing acceptance, kindness, and care to ourselves.
 So next time you find yourself feeling inadequate, that “something is wrong with me”, let go of any comparisons and judgements and practise self-compassion and see what difference that makes.